ducvu0304/spring-exercise/ReadMe.txt

 git add -A (for all files and folders)
 # To add all files only in the current directory
 git add .

+// status command
+The git status commadn is used to show the status of the git repository

+// push command
+# push current branch command
+git push --set-upstream <prev branch name	> <current branch name>